1994–95 Eredivisie

 The Dutch Eredivisie in the 1994–95 season was contested by 18 teams.
-Ajax won the championship.
+Ajax won the championship without losing a game.
 Starting this season, clubs qualifying for the Intertoto Cup can play for a spot in the UEFA Cup.

 This was the final season in which two points were awarded for a win; going forward this changed to three points.